The human subjects of this 2017 Swiss study had previously been intentionally traumatized by Swiss society:

 Did Swedish society really need any further research to know that an adoptive family’s care would be better for a child than living in an institution?

-It’s a challenge for each of us to recognize when our own thoughts, feelings, and behavior provide evidence of childhood pain that’s still with us.
+It’s hard to recognize when our own thoughts, feelings, and behavior provide evidence of childhood pain that’s still with us.

-Let’s not develop hopes and beliefs that the societies we live in will resolve these or other adverse effects of childhood trauma its members caused.
-Other people may guide us, but each of us has to individually get our life back.
+Let’s not hope and believe that the societies we live in will resolve adverse effects of childhood trauma its members caused.
+Other people may guide us, but each of us has to individually get our life back: